 The Company recorded an amount for an allocated share of Genworth's corporate overhead for certain services.
-They included allocations of costs for public relations, investor relations and internal audit services in the amount of \$15 million, \$12 million and \$7 million for the years ended December 31, 2007, 2006 and 2005, respectively.
+They included allocations of costs for public relations, investor relations and internal audit services in the amount of \$23 million, \$15 million and \$12 million for the years ended December 31, 2008, 2007 and 2006, respectively.
 Some costs have not been specifically billed to the Company and have been treated as a contribution of capital, where the debt was not settled.
-This contribution of capital amounted to \$10 million and \$12 million in 2007 and 2006, respectively.
-There was no contribution of capital in 2005.
+This contribution of capital amounted to \$6 million, \$10 million and \$12 million in 2008, 2007 and 2006, respectively.

-The Company also recorded expenses associated with Genworth stock options and restricted stock unit grants in the amount of \$1 million for each of the years ended December 31, 2007, 2006 and 2005.
+The Company also recorded expenses associated with Genworth stock options and restricted stock unit grants in the amount of \$1 million for each of the years ended December 31, 2008, 2007 and 2006.

 The Company has reinsurance arrangements with Genworth Mortgage Insurance Corporation and Viking Insurance Company Limited, both affiliates.
-The reinsurance premiums were \$42.1 million, \$36.9 million and \$16.5 million in 2007, 2006 and 2005, respectively.
+The reinsurance premium amounted to \$55 million, \$42 million and \$37 million in 2008, 2007 and 2006, respectively.